-Charitable Tax Deductions: Get rewarded for giving back
+Charitable tax deductions: Get rewarded for giving back

 “It’s a $300 credit against your income,” said Nolan Christensen of Christensen Financial Services.
 “It goes right on the front of the tax return.
 You don’t have to itemize to take that 300.
 Any 501c3 charity that you have given to and it has to be cash or check.
 It cannot be goods or services.
 It has to be cash or check.”

-The tax deduction comes at a time when organizations like United Way of the Plains needs donations the most.
+The tax deduction comes at a time when organizations like United Way of the Plains need donations the most.

 “We’ve had to buy PPE, we’ve had to clean and sanitize our building,” said Najera.
 “We’ve had to do the same amount of work with less workforce in respect to social distancing and so the demand is higher than ever.
 Our costs are higher than ever.”